The World’s Greatest Goldbeater

 Goldbeating may look monotonous, but it is exceptionally complex.
 The number of blows required depends not on the clock or a calculus, but on how the gold is responding.
 Marino can’t see what his hammer is doing, only what it has done.
 “We say it has a soul because you transfer your emotions to what you make,” he says.
 “We transfer all our sensations into the gold through our skin.”

-Marino strikes the forma three times in the center, then deftly turns it 90 degrees to the right, three blows, another 90-degree turn, three blows, until he has completed a clockwise circle.
+Marino strikes the forma three times in the center, then deftly turns it 90 degrees to the right; three blows, another 90-degree turn; three blows, and so on, until he has completed a clockwise circle.
 Then, without missing a beat (literally), he flips the forma and repeats the sequence.
 Turning, flipping, turning, flipping, counting carefully all the way.
 When beaten properly, the leaves will expand gradually outward, like a good pie crust—if the edges split, Marino switches to heavier hammers to close them.
 But why do the splits matter since the edges will be cut off anyway?
 “The leaf with a split edge tears more easily when it’s being cut,” he said, “and the girls yell at me.”

 Marino didn’t seem the least bit bothered to be talking while he was hammering, but knowing he was counting bothered me a lot.
 I was fixated on the risk that miscounting would ruin the gold in some way.
 Absurd?
 “I had an apprentice once who was ambidextrous,” he said, “and you could see the difference between the hands in the gold leaf.”
 I therefore assumed he was working by muscle memory.
 “No, I’m counting,” he tranquilly replied.
 So I just kept talking.